Care Home Health related deaths

 Care Quality Commission (CQC) Department of State for Social Care

-Concerns summary Open waste paper baskets in communal areas posed a choking hazard, exacerbated by improper disposal of clinical waste.
+Concerns summary (AI summary) Open waste paper baskets in communal areas posed a choking hazard, exacerbated by improper disposal of clinical waste.
 Staff also failed to document or risk-assess a resident's habit of ingesting non-food items, leading to an incomplete understanding of risk.

 Norman Baxter